NAFTeam/NAFF/README.md

 ## Is this just another `Discord.py` fork?
 While this library shares features and some stylistic choices with `discord.py`, it is completely separate from them.
 We think `discord.py` is a fantastic library, but we disagree with the direction and design decisions that were made by it.

-Compared to `discord.py`; `Dis-Senk` starts faster, responds faster, is simpler to use, and comes equipped with plenty of creature comforts to help get your bot launched faster.
+Compared to `discord.py`; `Dis-Snek` starts faster, responds faster, is simpler to use, and comes equipped with plenty of creature comforts to help get your bot launched faster.

 ## How do I use this?
 Here is a basic example: